Thursday, February 27, 2025

 Frida on Humility (Dedicated to Frida Kahlo) by Devi Nina Bingham

 I couldn't comprehend why I had polio, which had withered my limb, or why the accident had punctured my uterus.
 My life was full of why questions.
-But "why" is the sole foolish question, because God never answers it with anything other than, "Because I said so."
+But "why" is the only foolish question because God never answers it with anything other than, "Because I said so."
 God is omniscient, able to view the entire timeline.
 God knows our fate from beginning to end, but He owes us no explanation.
-When we suffer, we shake our fists at God.
-Yet, this pain is permissible regardless of how heinous.
-And I began to feel that only souls in need of rapid evolution would be born on this world of incredible beauty and inconceivable anguish.
+Pain is permissible regardless of how heinous.
+And I began to feel that only souls in need of rapid evolution would be born in this world of incredible beauty and inconceivable anguish.
 What I did not understand is that God's retribution or fury does not chastise us, it is instead our soul's drive to evolve.
 And, while growth is proof of progress, it may be difficult and painful to achieve.

 Strangely, my greatest anguish was not the disease that limited me.
 You can be physically unwell and still find joy in life.
 However, when you suffer mentally, when you are crushed like a flower, these stripes leave a profound and lasting impression.
-The words made in haste, or the acts committed may vanish with time, but the mark remains with you forever, much like a scar.
+The words said in haste, or cruel acts committed may vanish with time, but the mark remains forever, much like a scar.
 And when you touch it, even if the trauma has faded, the anguish is reawakened.
-It is stated that there is no worse pain than a shattered heart, and I discovered this to be correct.
+It has been stated that there is no worse pain than a shattered heart, and this to be correct.
 I'd rather die a hundred physical deaths than walk around aching on the inside, which affects your attitude, productivity, and zest for life.
-Shakespeare was correct to write Romeo and Juliette as a tragedy, since genuine love ripped apart may depress lovers to death.
-They would rather die than be alone.
+Shakespeare was correct to write Romeo and Juliette as a tragedy, since genuine love may depress lovers to death.
 It was more than a romantic concept; it was a reality in my life.

 For those dealing with a shattered heart, I can only say this: you must learn to care for yourself again.
 When you love someone or something entirely, you prioritize them over yourself.
 You will deny yourself happiness, sleep, adequate nutrition, and even hope.
 You'll punish yourself in these ways because sadness always punishes, never rewards.
 I reasoned that a hunger strike would only injure me.
 When I became malnourished, a doctor intervened and directed a nurse to force-feed me a liquid diet.
 I was so depressed that I would rather die, and die by starving, a long and agonizing death.
 Why wasn't I prettier?
-Why had he chosen my sister over me?
+He even chose my sister over me.
 But nobody would let me die.
 Neither death nor grief could kill me.
-I considered myself an indestructible woman not because I chose to be, but because it was imposed on me.
-And with time, I felt like I had meaning and purpose again, and that my happiness was not reliant on anyone.
+I considered myself indestructible, not because I chose to be but because it was imposed on me.
+And with time, I felt like I had meaning and purpose again, and my happiness was not reliant on anyone.
 God and I became partners, and we each performed our part.
 I prayed and believed, even if it was a private and silent faith, and God kept my shattered spirit alive.

-Until the discomfort confined me to a wheelchair and finally chained me to my bed.
+Then the discomfort confined me to a wheelchair and finally chained me to my bed.
 I finished with a portrait of brilliantly colored watermelons, which was very different from the somber abstractions I had become renowned for.
-I wanted to leave the world with a sense of simplicity and purity, and what could be more wholesome and colorful than Mexican watermelon?
+I wanted to leave the world with a sense of simplicity and purity, and what could be more wholesome and colorful than a Mexican watermelon?
 I left behind a spot of bliss, a fruitful paradise.
-The pneumonia worsened, and I couldn't get out of bed.
-It ate me up exactly as the painkillers did.
+As the pneumonia worsened, I couldn't get out of bed.
+It ate me up as the painkillers did.
 My story, my skill, my shattered body, and my scarred heart were all eaten up before I was fifty.
-Being broken my whole life was not my decision, but rather the result of entering this planet where ambitions are crushed so that we might learn humility.
+Being broken my whole life was not my decision but rather the result of entering this planet where ambitions are crushed so that we might learn humility.
 And Frida did.

 With Love,